In this video you'll learn:

-RP: So, private equity has become very popular.
+Robin Powell: So, private equity has become very popular.
 But how do returns compare with those of publicly quoted stocks?

 Now there are some data providers, one is Cambridge Associates Investment Consultancy that does provide effectively private market returns that you can compare with public market returns, and they give you 20 or 30 years of data.

 Now what you do see is that private equity historically has achieved much higher returns than public markets.
 And it used to be about 400 basis points per year, which is actually quite attractive in terms of getting an additional return from an asset class.
 Having said that, over the last four or five years, that additional excess return has continued to shrink, and over the last few years has been almost zero.
 And that naturally does make you question why investors do allocate to an asset class that effectively returns the same as public markets but does require you to lock up capital for seven to ten years, and charges high management fees.

 Robin Powell: One of the attractions of private equity is that it appears to be less volatile than the stock market.